kennethreitz-archive/.com/content/posts/121126-open-source.rst

 However, it's also not the only activity that I give my attention to.
 I'm also `a photographer <http://kennethreitz.com/pages/photography.html>`_.
 My camera never leaves my side.

 It's crucial to have an analog balance in our digital world.
-No digital interface will ever replicate the feeling of a manually focused rangefinder camera, or the sustainable precision of a fully mechanical watch.
+No digital interface will ever replicate the feeling of a manually focused rangefinder camera, or the attention to detail and craftmanship of a mechanical watch.
 It's all about context and perspective.

 Constraints